shilpeegupta14/EngageProject2022/README.md

 This is implemented by state management of the text fields by the use of SwiftUI.
 Thus ensuring a smooth User experience while making a safe transaction from a face verified account.

+Note: The app doesnt do any actual payment.
+It is purely based on an idea and is shown as a prototype.

 ## Installation process and other Prerequistes to know
   - Open Xcode and click on "Clone an existing project"
   ![alt text](https://github.com/shilpeegupta14/images/blob/main/Screenshot%202022-05-31%20at%207.03.38%20PM.png?raw=true)